Math 141, Sections 03xx

 Graphing calculators will be used occasionally, and the instructor may give some computer demonstrations with MATLAB to illustrate some topics (though you will not be required to do any programming yourself).

-The class meets Mondays, Wednesdays, and Fridays from 1:00pm to 1:50pm in room 0131 of the Reckord Armory.
-In addition, you are assigned to a discussion section that will meet Tuesday and Thursday afternoons in either the Armory or the Mathematics Building.
+The class meets Mondays, Wednesdays, and Fridays from 11:00am to 11:50am in room 0131 of the Reckord Armory.
+In addition, you are assigned to a discussion section that will meet Tuesdays and Thursdays, probably in the Mathematics Building, though section 0241 meets in the Martin Engineering Building.
 Be sure to check your schedule carefully for the exact time and place, as it will depend on what section you are in.
+Also note that the mathematics building has both a "floor 0" (ground level) and a "floor B0" (basement level, accessible via the stairs near the EPSL library).
 Note that exams (except for the final exam) will be held in the MWF lectures, whereas quizzes will be held in the TuTh discussion sections.

 Course Help

-Finally, you might want to see this collection of on-line tutorials and course notes and the testbank of old exams for MATH 141/141H (select "MATH141" or "MATH141H" in the course selection box and hit "Search").
+To help prepare for the exams, we suggest you look at the testbank of old exams for MATH 141/141H (click on "Search Testbank", select "MATH141" or "MATH141H" in the course selection box and hit "Search").

 Instructor